July 13, 2022 The Writer’s Center, Bethesda, MD 7 PM ET

 Interviewer: Jane Rosenberg LaForge

-Lee Woodman, winner of the 2020 William Meredith Prize for Poetry, reads poems from her new collection, Lifescapes.
-Novelist and poet, Jane Rosenberg LaForge, leads a discussion with Lee and audience members about significant life issues: divorce, Covid, writers’ view of the future.
+Lee Woodman, winner of the 2020 William Meredith Prize for Poetry, read poems from her new collection, Lifescapes.
+Novelist and poet, Jane Rosenberg LaForge, led a discussion with Lee and audience members about significant life issues: divorce, Covid, writers’ view of the future.